 However, these people have key areas of responsibility:

-- The directors are ultimately responsible for ensuring that Coaching for Talent and iPapilio JS Ltd meet their legal obligations.
+- The directors are ultimately responsible for ensuring that Coaching to Reconnect meets its legal obligations.

-- The Data Protection Officers, Joanna Davis and Emma Davis, are responsible for:
+- The Data Protection Officers, Joanna Rothfahl-Davis and Emma Davis, are responsible for:

-- Keeping directors updated about data protection responsibilities, risks and issues.
+- Keeping the director updated about data protection responsibilities, risks and issues.

 - Reviewing all data protection procedures and related policies, in line with an agreed schedule.